logo

 Rachel and Kenneth are motivated to make the most out of a self-contained system with decisions made accordingly to manage the resources and pasture grown for each season.

-This is their first full season with Halter technology which equates to $0.35/kg MS. Grazing income for the heifers from their second farm equates to $0.20/kg MS.
+This is their second full season with Halter technology which adds to $0.30/kg MS. Grazing income for the heifers from their second farm equates to $0.28/kg MS.

 Rachel and Kennth Shorts